tvang1/TLoD-Assets-Manager/README.md

 #### Setup

-First start the tool will ask where it's located the `files` folder of Severed Chains, in here is where the TLoD Assets are deployed after Severed Chains first startup.
+First start the tool will ask where it's located the `files` folder of Severed Chains, in here is where the TLoD Assets are deployed after Severed Chains first startup.

 Later will ask a folder to deploy the converted files.